-This week in KeyStone’s Stock Talk Podcast, our Your Stock Our Take is PayPal Holdings, Inc. (PYPL:NASDAQ), our first Star is Sangoma Technologies Corporation (STC:TSX-V), and our second star is Mustgrow Biologics Corp.
+KeyStone’s Your Stock Our Take: PayPal Holdings, Inc. (PYPL:NASDAQ), and STARS: Sangoma Technologies Corporation (STC:TSX-V) & Mustgrow Biologics Corp.
 (MGRO:CSE).

 In Our Take Segment, we answer a listener question on global technology platform and digital payments leader PayPal Holdings, Inc. (PYPL:NASDAQ) which recently released its third quarter financial results highlighted by a solid 19% revenue increase.